Quantum Approximate Optimization Algorithm for Test Case Optimization: Results and analyses

 \subsection{Threats to Validity}

 Generalizing results to datasets other than the ones used in this paper is a common threat to the validity of our experiments.
-We used four industrial datasets; therefore, the results are only valid for these datasets and other datasets of similar characteristics as ours.
-Nonetheless, additional experiments are warranted with more diverse datasets of varied sizes while also considering the limited number of qubits we could simulate on classical and real quantum computers currently.
+However, the sizes of the five industrial TCO problems range from 90 to 5555, allowing for an evaluation of approaches across diverse problem scales.
+It exhibited the potential of applicability of \ourApproach on other datasets with similar characteristics as ours.
+In addition, the Ising formulation proposed in our work is general to be applied to other similar search-based software engineering problems (mentioned in Sect.~\ref{subsec:concluding}), which indicates a potential direction for further exploration.
+Still, additional experiments are warranted with more diverse datasets of varied sizes while also considering the limited number of qubits we could simulate on classical and real quantum computers currently.
+As quantum computing technology evolves, future research could explore the scalability and applicability of our methods to larger and more varied datasets.

-For the baseline algorithms, we chose the default parameter settings of GA and RS from jMetalPy.
-The default parameters have been demonstrated to give good results~\cite{ParameterTunning}.
+For the baseline algorithms, we used the default parameter settings of GA and RS from jMetalPy.
+Default parameters have been demonstrated to give good results~\cite{ParameterTunning}.
 We empirically chose the optimal population size of GA for each case study.
-For \ourApproach, we needed to configure some parameters, i.e., number of layers (i.e., $p$), sub-problem size (i.e., $N$), and $\fractionNum$.
-We chose $p$ based on our experiment results and $\fractionNum$ based on \textit{qbsolv} from D-Wave~\cite{dwavePartitioning}.
+For \ourApproach, we had to configure some parameters, i.e., number of layers $p$, sub-problem size $N$, and \fractionNum.
+We chose $p$ based on our experiment results and \fractionNum based on \textit{qbsolv} from D-Wave~\cite{dwavePartitioning}.
 For \subproblemSize, we chose it to be 7, 8, 10, 12, 14, and 16, considering the time budget for the quantum simulator execution and the existing qubit ranges of small-scale near-term quantum computers.

-To deal with randomness, we repeated each experiment 10 times.
+To deal with randomness, we repeated each experiment 30 times.
 Following, we also employed statistical tests, i.e., the Kruskal–Wallis test to study differences among more than two samples, whereas the Mann Whitney U Test and \Atwelve for comparing two samples based on existing guide~\cite{arcuri2011practical}.